What Does Dip Do To Your Teeth?2018-01-30

 What to Expect When Getting Your Mouth Numb at the Dentist

 A local anesthesia injection can last for a few hours.
 After the appointment, you might find it hard to speak openly or adequately eat your food.
 Drinking from a straw will probably be messy, and you’ll need to be careful you don’t bite down on the numb area.
-If you’re not cautious, you could hurt yourself without noticing it.
+If you’re not cautious, especially while eating, you could hurt yourself without noticing it.

 How Long Does Dental Anesthesia Last?

 According to the American Association of Nurse Anesthetists, after being administered, anesthesia can stay in your system for up to 24 hours even if the numbing effects wear off.
 Drinking alcohol is not recommended for at least a day.
 This could interfere with your ability to operate heavy machinery, drive a car, watch children and make important decisions.
 Drinking while you’re on anesthesia can also sometimes cause respiratory problems, and your risk of breathing complications could go up.

 Luckily, dental numbing shot adverse effects are infrequent.
 A blood-filled swelling, or hematoma, is standard, but it is not life-threatening.
 It can happen when the injection needle hits a blood vessel.
 A less severe adverse reaction from the numbing shot is that it can sometimes cause numbness outside of the injection site and the affected area.